maheshwaghmare/send-files/README.txt

 Plugin URI: https://www.brainstormforce.com/
 Tags: send files, share files

-== Description ==

 The easiest way to share files using Dropbox.
 It will allow you upload large files on your Dropbox account and will return sharable public URL.

+== Description ==

 Send Files is a simple plugin that connects with your Dropbox account.
 Once the plugin is installed and configured, you can create a beautiful page on your website where your users can upload files and share the link with you (or anyone else).

-Add the shortcode `[sendfiles]` to a page or something where you want to desplay file uploader.
+Add the shortcode `[sendfiles]` to a page or post where you want to display file uploader.

 == Installation ==